socketsupply/sockets.sh/src/docs/troubleshooting.md

 sudo sntp -sS time.apple.com
 ```

-### macOS asks for password multiple times on code signing
+### macOS asks for a password multiple times on code signing

 Open Keychain Access and find your developer certificate under the My Certificates section.
-Expand your certificate and double click on a private key.
-In the dialog click Access Control tab.
+Expand your certificate and double-click on a private key.
+In the dialog click the Access Control tab.

 ![](../images/screenshots/macos-cert-access-control.png)